Prometheus-X-association/dataspace-connector/docs/DPCP.md

 # Data Processing Chain Protocol

-The data processing inside the connector is based on the data processing from the contract and the use of the dpcp library.
+The data processing chain inside the connector is based on the data processings configured in dataspace use case contracts and the use of the [DPCP library](https://github.com/prometheus-x-association/data-processing-chain-protocol).

 ## Exchange

 ### How to Use

-To use a data processing chain during an exchange, you can add the ID of the chain from the contract into the route `/consumer/exchange` by adding the body parameters `dataProcessingId`.
+To use a data processing chain during an exchange, you can add the ID of the chain from the contract into the route `/consumer/exchange` by adding the `dataProcessingId` field which should match the ID of the chain that has been created for a contract.

 ```json
 {